nowsecure/node-applesign/README.md

 	  -E, --entry-entitlement       Use generic entitlement (EXPERIMENTAL)
 	  -f, --force-family            Force UIDeviceFamily in Info.plist to be iPhone -i, --identity [1C4D1A..]
-Specify hash-id of the identity to use -k, --keychain [KEYCHAIN]     Specify alternative keychain file -L, --identities              List local codesign identities
+Specify hash-id of the identity to use -I, --insert [frida.dylib]    Insert a dynamic library to the main executable -k, --keychain [KEYCHAIN]     Specify alternative keychain file -l, --lipo [arm64|armv7]      Lipo -thin all bins inside the IPA for the given architecture -L, --identities              List local codesign identities
 	  -m, --mobileprovision [FILE]  Specify the mobileprovision file to use -o, --output [APP.IPA]        Path to the output IPA filename